-For profile changes within sub-units that result in a profile change of the unit, the changes need to be propagated to relevant nodes, that maintain profiles for different levels.
+For profile changes that result in a profile change of the unit, the changes need to be propagated to relevant nodes, that maintain profiles for different levels.
 A cluster gateway snapshots the profile of all clients attached to any of the broker nodes that are a part of that cluster.
 The change in profile of the broker node should in turn be propagated to the cluster gateway(s) within the cluster that the node is a part of.
 A profile change in broker (as a result of a change in an attached client's profile) needs to be propagated to the unit (cluster, super-cluster, etc) gatekeeper within the unit that the broker is a part of.
+In general the gatekeepers to which the profile changes need to be propagated are computed as follows -